 The execution of an activity is enabled to begin after the completion of its unique predecessor flow element.
 The effects of the execution of an activity vary depending on its type (i.e., atomic task or compound activity).
-The beginning of an atomic task A is modeled by adding the en(A, P) fluent to the state.
-At the completion of A, the en(A, P) fluent is removed and the control flow moves on to the unique successor of A.
+The beginning of an atomic task A is modeled by adding the en(A,P) fluent to the state (rule A1).
+At the completion of A, the en(A,P) fluent is removed and the control flow moves on to the unique successor of A (rule A2).
+The execution of a compound activity, whose internal structure is defined as a process itself, begins by enabling the execution of the associated start event (rule A3), and completes after the execution of the associated event (rule A4).